jurassicplayer/decky-addtosteam/README.md

 - Upload the file/screenshots to a new/relevant [Github issue](https://github.com/jurassicplayer/decky-addtosteam/issues)

 ## Notes
-- While far more asthetically pleasing, I currently don't have any ideas on how to inject a shortcut into SteamOS that can be used to bring up the file picker externally.
+- While far more aesthetically pleasing, I currently don't have any ideas on how to inject a shortcut into SteamOS that can be used to bring up the file picker externally.

 ## Future Plans
-- Maybe come up with a better way to open the file picker prompt
+- Maybe come up with a better way to open the file picker prompt that isn't the QAM
-- If there is a way to set
 - Bugfixes

 ## Thanks